-The Battle of Savannah, Georgia which occurred between September 16 and October 18, 1779, became one of the bloodiest battles during the American Revolutionary War.
-At the time British forces numbering 3,200 troops had occupied Savannah, then the capital of Georgia, for the past year.
-They were challenged by 600 Continental troops led by General Benjamin Lincoln who were supported by 3,500 Frenchsoldiers led by First Lieutenant Count d’Estaing including 800 troops from Saint-Domingue (later Haiti) and other French Caribbean colonies.
-The French had agreed to ally with the American Revolutionary forces following the Royal ordinance issued by Louis XVI, the King of France, on March 12, 1779.
+The Battle of Savannah, Georgia, which occurred between September 16 and October 18, 1779, became one of the bloodiest battles during the American Revolutionary War.
+At the time, British forces numbering 3,200 troops had occupied Savannah, then the capital of Georgia, for a year.
+They were challenged by 600 Continental troops led by General Benjamin Lincoln who were supported by 3,500 French soldiers led by First Lieutenant Count d’Estaing, including 800 troops from Saint-Domingue (later Haiti) and other French Caribbean colonies.
+The French had agreed to ally with the American Revolutionary forces following the royal ordinance issued by Louis XVI, the King of France, on March 12, 1779.

-Nevertheless, due to their in-between status some of them joined the Chasseurs-Volontaires formed after the March 12, 1779 royal ordinance and thus became part of the French command which supported the Continental army in Savannah.
+Nevertheless, due to their in-between status, some men joined the Chasseurs-Volontaires formed after the March 12, 1779 royal ordinance.
+They became part of the French command which supported the Continental Army in Savannah.
 In fact, the gens de couleurs outnumbered the 500 American troops at the Battle of Savannah.
-Their role in the battle was also significant because they were sent in scout before the beginning of the hostilities on September 8, 1779.
-During the course of the battle, they were considered as one of the most homogeneous and efficient allied group, fighting the English troops with obstinacy and boldness.
-But the knowledge the British had concerning the attacking plan of the American side, due to a leak of information given by American deserters, impeded any chance of victory to exist.
-Due to their loyalty to their commander, the Lieutenant Count d’Estaing, and to their dedication in combat, the Chasseurs-Volontaires military group represented a large part of the 168 killed and 411 wounded soldiers in the French ranks following the battle.
+Their role in the battle was also significant because they were sent in as scouts before the beginning of the hostilities on September 8, 1779.
+During the course of the battle, they were considered one of the most homogeneous and efficient allied group, fighting the English troops with obstinacy and boldness.
+But the knowledge the British had concerning the American plan of attack, due to a leak of information given by American deserters, impeded any chance of victory.
+The Chasseurs-Volontaires military group represented a large part of the 168 killed and 411 wounded soldiers in the French ranks following the battle.

-On October 8th 2007, a memorial statute was unveiled in Savannah dedicated to the Chasseurs-Volontaires de Saint-Domingue during the 1779 battle.
-The memorial pays tribute to the significant role these soldiers had during the Revolutionary War and recognizes the support they gave to the founding of the American society.
+On October 8, 2007, a memorial statue was unveiled in Savannah dedicated to the Chasseurs-Volontaires de Saint-Domingue during the Battle of Savannah.
+The memorial pays tribute to the significant role these soldiers had during the Revolutionary War and recognizes the support they gave to the founding of the United States.